-There is a new catalyst in town, and it does a great job at transforming one of the worse greenhouse gases, CO2, into useful products, reports SINC.
+There is a new catalyst in town, and it does a great job at transforming one of the worst offending greenhouse gases, CO2, into useful products, reports SINC.
 The impressive catalyst has been produced by a team of researchers from Canada and the U.S.

 “Thus, we can obtain raw materials for the manufacture of products such as construction materials, textiles, paints, electronic device components, diapers... or even spirits.”

 The innovation builds on past research to produce a catalyst that can transform plenty of CO2 as opposed to past configurations, which only allowed for a bit of the gas to be transformed.

 Limited no more